anirudhkaushal/quotes_updater/README.md

 # Latest quote

-Quote: Love is flower like; Friendship is like a sheltering tree.
+Quote: Love is composed of a single soul inhabiting two bodies.

-By: Samuel Taylor Coleridge
+By: Aristotle